xlynkz/xlynkz.github.io/Plan.md

 7.2 - Use Cases
 The average user will experience Fastur in the following routine:
-1. Individual visits fastur.com purchases subscription and logs into account.
+1. Individual visits fastur purchases subscription and logs into account.
 2. Individual uses dashboard to configure site settings.
 3. Individual visits marketplace to purchase a theme and extension.
 4. Individual registers domain name and publishes website.